DocHPLT: A Massively Multilingual Document-Level Translation Dataset

-\paragraph{Alignment verification and generation} The ParaCrawl pipeline originally used MinHash \citep{minhash} to deduplicate similar sentences, grouping them together and assigning the same quality scores regardless of their source documents.
+\paragraph{Alignment verification and generation} The ParaCrawl pipeline originally used MinHash \citep{minhash} to deduplicate similar sentences, grouping them and assigning the same quality scores regardless of their source documents.
 We modify this step to remove MinHash deduplication entirely, instead maintaining all original texts and tracking which documents they came from.
-This allows us to preserve the complete document structure while still computing alignment quality scores---BLEUalign \citep{sennrich-volk-2010-mt}, Bicleaner, and Bifixer \citep{ramirez-sanchez-etal-2020-bifixer-2}---for each sentence pair.
-Figure~\ref{fig:alignment_example} illustrates examples of good, bad, and multi-way alignments along with their corresponding quality scores.
+This allows us to preserve the complete document structure while still computing alignment quality scores---BLEUalign \citep{sennrich-volk-2010-mt}, Bicleaner, and Bifixer \citep{ramirez-sanchez-etal-2020-bifixer}---for each sentence pair.
+The document in Figure~\ref{fig:alignment_example} illustrates examples of good, bad, and multi-way alignments along with their corresponding quality scores.
 We then map each alignment back to its specific source and target documents, maintaining the document-sentence relationships throughout the process.
-For any document that had multiple versions of the same URL, we explicitly check that every sentence referenced in an alignment link actually exists in the final XML file to ensure it references the correct version(s).
-The output follows the standard \texttt{cesAlign} XML format\footnote{https://opus.nlpl.eu/legacy/trac/wiki/DataFormats.html}, where each alignment links specific sentence IDs between source and target documents along with their quality scores.
+For any document that had multiple versions with the same URL, we explicitly check that every sentence referenced in an alignment link actually exists in the final XML file to ensure it references the correct version(s).
+The output follows the standard \texttt{cesAlign} XML format\footnote{\url{https://opus.nlpl.eu/legacy/trac/wiki/DataFormats.html}}, where each alignment links specific sentence IDs between source and target documents along with their quality scores.

 \paragraph{MultiDocHPLT by pivoting via English} As a ``bonus'' data release, English can be used as a pivot language to derive a corpus beyond the English-centric pairs.
 This enables the modeling and evaluation of DocMT between two non-English languages.
-The process is straightforward: if a document in a language and another document in another language are both aligned to the same English document, there is a direct alignment between the two documents.
+The process is straightforward: if a document in a language and another document in another language are both aligned to the same English document, then we assume a direct alignment between the two documents.
+We pivot the sentence alignments in a similar way.